I want some recommended methods to improve unsatisfactory real-time application performance.

 This option is disabled by default for Simulink®

 By enabling the Compile with GCC -ffast-math option, you provide the compiler with more flexibility to optimize floating-point math at the expense of deviating from the IEEE-754 floating-point standard.

 Use these performance tools:

-core distribution of the model.
-See Execution Profiling for Real-Time Applications.
+For more information, see Execution Profiling for Real-Time Applications.

 You can improve run-time performance by configuring your model to take advantage of your multicore target computer:

 Partition the model into subsystems according to the physical requirements of the system that you are modeling.
 Set the block sample rates within each subsystem to the slowest rate that meets the physical requirements of the system.

 In the Configuration Parameters dialog box, on the Solver pane, select the check box for Treat each discrete rate as a separate task.